-Are you wondering how to set up Google Analytics social media tracking without using Google Tag Manager?
+Are you wondering how to set up Google Analytics social media tracking?
 Using Google Analytics for social media tracking is really the best way to see how many visits you’re getting from social media, plus what those visitors are doing on your site once they arrive.
 Are your social media marketing efforts paying off?

-If you want to track your social media traffic with Google Analytics, including the number of conversions those visitors are making, you’re in the right place.
+If you want to track your social media traffic with Google Analytics, including the number of conversions those visitors trigger, you’re in the right place.

-In this article, we’ll go over the benefits of tracking social media with Google Analytics, take a look at a quick easy tracking tip for WordPress users, then dive into our tutorial, and finish with some social media tracking FAQ.
+In this article, I’ll discuss the benefits of tracking paid and organic social media traffic with Google Analytics, take a look at a quick easy tracking tip for WordPress users, then dive into a tutorial.

 Let’s get started.